hansoninc/react-coding-challenge/README.md

 ## Submission Instructions
 1. Send your GitHub username to Dave Rodriguez to request write-access to this repository.
 You'll be provided access to a branch named `challenge-response/<your-name>`.
+2. Fork this GitHub repository to your Github account.
-2. Review the specification below and submit any questions by email to Dave Rodriguez, along with a written solution outline for how you plan to structure the components needed to build the functionality.
+3. Review the specification below and submit any questions by email to Dave Rodriguez, along with a written solution outline for how you plan to structure the components needed to build the functionality.
-3. After any questions have been answered, code your solution and submit a pull request with Dave Rodriguez (`@daverodriguez`) and Mike Louviere (`@michaellouviere`) as reviewers.
+4. After any questions have been answered, code your solution and submit a pull request from your forked version to the `hansoninc` branch with Dave Rodriguez (`@daverodriguez`) and Mike Louviere (`@michaellouviere`) as reviewers.

 ---------